Under the new GDPR legislation, candidate data is processed by us, at Armstrong, under the lawful basis of legitimate interest.

-- demographic information, such as postcode, preferences and interests
+- Demographic information, such as work and/or home postcode, preferences and interests

-Armstrong International will not request the following information from you:
+Armstrong will not collect the following information from you:

 - race or ethnic origin

 - political opinions

 The personal information we collect from our clients and suppliers is actually very limited.
 We may collect contact details (names, telephone numbers and email addresses) to ensure our relationship with you runs smoothly.
 Client and supplier data is processed by us under the lawful basis of contractual necessity.

 We may hold extra information that someone in your organisation has chosen to tell us.
 If we need any other additional information from you, we will let you know.